tathya1001/alzebra/README.md

 # Alzebra
 A Scientific Calculator for all your complex calculations!
-Perform advanced math functions with ease.
+Perform advanced math functions with ease.<br>
 !["alzebra.netlify.app"](alzebra.netlify.app)